Learn step by step how to prepare perfectly smoked baby back ribs in an electric smoker!

 Pecan, apple, beech, alder, and cherry wood chips all give great results on baby backs when cooked in an electric smoker.

-And since you will need to add more wood chips every 30-40 minutes (unless you using something like the Masterbuilt Slow Smoker Attachment), you can change up which type of chips you add each time.
+Since you will need to add more wood chips every 30-40 minutes (unless you using something like the Masterbuilt Slow Smoker Attachment), you can change up which type of chips you add each time.

 Typically, the majority of your smoky flavor will come from what you use earlier in the cook when the meat is still cool, so make sure to take that into consideration when layering your flavors.

-Setting up an Electric Smoker for Baby Back Ribs
+Setting up your Electric Smoker

 For an in depth lesson, check out our full article on how to use wood chips in an electric smoker.